 - Systems Design Engineering

 While all engineering programs at Waterloo are relatively competitive, Software Engineering and Biomedical Engineering are by far the two most competitive engineering programs offered at the University.
 Waterloo Engineering is known for its unique co-op program, experiential learning opportunities, edge-cutting technology and immense entrepreneurial spirit.
 There are always plenty of competitions and grants being offered to students who think they have the next big idea.
 Waterloo Engineering graduates are extremely hireable, with 86% of graduates being employed within 6 months of graduation.
-That being said, Waterloo Engineering is not a walk in the park.
-Being one of the most well-known engineering schools in the continent, it definitely challenges its students to a high degree, and for some, it’s not worth it.
+Though, Waterloo Engineering is not a walk in the park.
+Waterloo is one of the most well-known engineering schools in the continent.
+It definitely challenges its students to a high degree, whereas for some, it’s not worth it.
 So if you decide to enroll in Waterloo Engineering, make sure to have impeccable time management skills, as they’ll definitely come in handy.
-For more details on each program’s admissions, visit our article on your chances of getting into Waterloo here.

 2. COMPUTER SCIENCE

 Although Waterloo’s program is part of the faculty of engineering, it’s really a world of its own.
 Waterloo Architecture students have their own riverside Campus in Cambridge, Ontario.
-Receiving thousands of applicants and only accepting around 80 students every year, Waterloo Architecture is one of the most competitive undergraduate architecture programs in the country, and for good reason.
+The program receive thousands of applicants and only accepting around 80 students every year.
+Due to that Waterloo Architecture is one of the most competitive architecture programs in the country.
 At Waterloo Architecture, students become the centre of a very relevant curriculum covering design, visual and digital media, cultural history and theory, technology and environment, and urbanism and landscape, leaving them with a good balance between conceptual design and technical knowledge.
-In addition, the school has been rated the greenest architecture curriculum in Canada, educating its students a great deal on sustainability and how architecture can react to the climate crisis.
+In addition, the school has been rated the greenest architecture curriculum in Canada.
+Educating its students a great deal on sustainability and how architecture can react to the climate crisis.

-At Waterloo Architecture, you will be at an accredited program, meaning you’re on your way to earning your architecture license in Canada.
+At Waterloo Architecture, you will be at an accredited program, meaning you’re working on earning your architecture license in Canada.
 You will also have your own studio desk for the entire semester where you will be able to experiment, try out different designs, create models and meet with professors for one-on-one critiques.
-After our first semester of second year, you will begin to alternate between school and co-op, gaining up to 2 years of paid co-op, which will drastically help you stand out in the competitive world of design.
-One of the biggest appeals to Waterloo Architecture is the ability to study in Rome in the final year of your degree.
+After our first semester of second year, you will begin to alternate between school and co-op.
+Gaining up to 2 years of paid co-op, which will evidently further yourself the competitive world.
+One of the biggest appeals to Waterloo Architecture is the ability to study in Rome in the final year.
 With a permanent facility in Rome, Italy, the Waterloo School of Architecture takes its students to see one of the greatest sites of the entire built environment.

-In case you haven’t guessed it, what sets Waterloo’s Pharmacy school apart from others is its co-operative education.
-The University of Waterloo School of Pharmacy is the only pharmacy school in Canada with an integrated co-op program, offering its students three co-op terms and three clinical rotations.
-The School of Pharmacy is located in the downtown kitchener campus, a centre for all things science innovation and new research.
+In case you haven’t guessed, what sets Waterloo’s Pharmacy school apart from others is its cooperative education.
+The University of Waterloo School of Pharmacy is the only pharmacy school in Canada with an integrated co-op program.
+The program offers its students three co-op terms and three clinical rotations.
+The School of Pharmacy is located in the downtown Kitchener campus, a center for all things science innovation and new research.
 Since this program is a graduate program, you don’t have to attend Waterloo at the undergraduate level to be enrolled.
 And while it’s possible to be admitted into the school of pharmacy after two years of undergraduate science education, it’s quite rare!

-That being said, if you know you want pharmacy straight from high school, you can create yourself a shortcut by applying to Waterloo’s Conditional Admission to Pharmacy (CAP) proram.
-CAP is a program that allows approximately 25 students each year to be pre-admitted to the University of Waterloo’s school of pharmacy after two years of undergraduate science education at the University of Waterloo.
+That being said, if you know you want pharmacy straight from high school, you can create yourself a shortcut by applying to Waterloo’s Conditional Admission to Pharmacy (CAP) program.
+CAP is a program that allows approximately 25 students each year to be pre-admitted to the University of Waterloo’s school of pharmacy after two years of undergraduate science education specifically at the University of Waterloo.
 Being accepted into CAP does not guarantee you a spot in the school of pharmacy but it holds a place for you should you satisfy the conditions of the offer.
 If you are successful, you will begin your pharmacy education in your third year of studies and will not have to go through the application process in your third or fourth year of undergrad, like many other students.
-So if a pharmacy education is calling your name, CAP is one heck of an option.
-If you’re not admitted, don’t worry!
-You can always apply to Waterloo’s school of pharmacy from other undergraduate science programs!

-There it is.
-The programs above are a huge reason why the University of Waterloo holds the prestige and reputation that it does today.
-With excellence in a variety of fields and programs, it’s really a place where students are prepped for the workplace post-graduation.
+Indeed these programs the reason why the University of Waterloo holds the prestige and reputation that it does today.
+As a result of excellence in a variety of fields and programs, it’s a place where students are prepped for the workplace.
 Is any one of those programs calling your name?
 Start thinking about how you can make yourself stand out from the crowd 😉